ManojChandran/Object_Oriented/Chapter 2 - Object and Class/README.md

 > Idea is to refer the OBJECT inside class, to assign or set value to the OBJECT attributes.

 # Conclusion
 Class is a blue print of the object, attributes are the data and methods were its behavior.
 Every class defined has an implicit constructor build into it.
-New OBJECT gets created by calling constructor method and `this` keyword will help to reference the OBJECT attributes within the class.
+New OBJECT gets created by calling constructor method and `this` keyword will help to refer the instance variable of OBJECT.

 The efficiency and design of the class will, improves our solution.
 Success of our software solution, depends on